 The College's endowment spending may be obtained from the Fund's annual total return, not simply the investment yield.
 The College treasurer is responsible for establishing a suitable schedule for drawing down the authorized amount and for communicating that schedule to the fund manager(s) so that any liquidation of securities will not disrupt the overall management of the fund.

-The following table shows the book and market values of the Endowment Fund from June 2007 through June 2011, and for February 29, 2012.
+The following table shows the book and market values of the e Endowment Fund from June 2010 through June 2015.